jrdchenga/DogHallOfFame/README.md

-# Dog Hall of Fame - JavaScript Final Project (CA-JVSPT)
+# Dog Hall of Fame - JavaScript Final Project

 ## Author:
 Hubert Junior Dchenga Batchagna
-Student Number: 664405728
-Instructor: [Instructor Name]
-Submission Date: [Submission Date]

 ## Project Overview:
 This website showcases heroic dogs and their stories.
 It includes multiple interactive JavaScript-driven features to demonstrate mastery of client-side scripting techniques.